LouisVanLangendonck/UPC-ML-Course-Project/README.md

 # UPC-ML-Course-Project
 Course Project for Machine Learning Course 2022 at the Politechnical University of Catalunya (UPC).
-Authors are Alex Martorell and Louis Van Langendonck
+Authors are Alex Martorell and Louis Van Langendonck.
+The full report can be found in the repository under the name of ..????

 ## Project Statement
 For this study, the 2020 New York City Police Department (NYPD) Stop, Question and Frisk Data Set is used.
 It can be found at https://www1.nyc.gov/site/nypd/stats/reports-analysis/stopfrisk.page.
 The data set considers a practice in New York City called "Stop, Question and Frisk".
 This widely known procedure consists of an officer stopping a person whenever there is a suspicion that a crime is being committed, sometimes followed by an arrest or a frisk (passing the hands over someone in a search for hidden items).
 According to NYPD regulations, for each stopping action a Police Officer completes, he or she must report it by filling in a UF-250 form.
 The filled out forms of the year 2020 constitute this data set.